ERNEST RUTHERFORD

 1. 1910 - The first use of aircraft as an offensive weapon occurred in the Turkish-Italian War

-3. 1912 - Titanic sinks and Wars of Balkan states with Turkey & against each other (Bulgaria, Serbia, Albania, Greece)
+3. 1912 - Titanic sinks and Wars of Balkan states with

 4. 1913 - Niels Bohr formulates his own theory of the atomic structure and Woodrow Wilson 28th President of US